 Children (Ages 0 - 3) - Free

 We are a Blue Star Museum.
-We offer free admission to active-duty military personnel with valid identification and up to five accompanying family members.
-The program generally runs from late May through the first week of September.
+We offer free admission to active-duty military personnel with valid identification and up to five accompanying family members from Memorial Day to Labor Day.
 Please follow us on social media for updates.

 Special rates for groups of 10 or more.